-Information about the State's COVID-19 Safer at Home Order, including interim guidance for Halloween activities, and the Order's impact to City programs and services is available here.
+The State has extended a modified Stay at Home Order until January 29, 2021.
+Information about the Order's impact to City programs and services is available here.
 For information from the Pitt County Health Department, click here.

 There are two (2) grant cycles per year: spring and fall.